History of Handbell Ringing

 Perhaps the most famous of the hand-bell bands were those of Crosland Moor United.
 Hand-bell ringing began on the moor in July 1890 with a set of 50 bells.
 Within 10 years they were using a long set of 172 bells.
 The first conductor and founder was Thomas Cartwright from Holmfirth.
 The isolated Pennine villages right down to Worcestershire held the origins and beginnings of the hand-bell bands – the first musical involvement for working men.
 Holmfirth was one of these, and where Thomas Cartwright – who was later to become Mayor of Huddersfield – learned his craft.
 Thomas passed on centuries of traditional knowledge of the ringing of tunes to the young men of Crosland Moor from the beginning in 1890 until 1896.

 The first Crosland Moor band was formed to provide a 'respectable rational recreation' for the area’s youth, and consisted of a group of boys around 15 years old.
-Their first rehearsals were in a former slaughterhouse, known locally as ‘Th’owd Killin’ hoil’.
+Their first rehearsals were in a former slaughterhouse, known locally as ‘Th’owd Killin’ hoil’ (the old killing hall).
 After their appearance at the 1891 Belle Vue competition they became known as ‘Wark’ ‘us lads’ (work-house lads), a name that stayed with them even though the membership of the band became older.

 In 1899 conductorship passed to Albert Townend who was a remarkable man.
 Born in 1873, he was a violin teacher and member of Huddersfield Philharmonic Society – and a manager baker with Bellarby’s in the town.
 His musical knowledge and expertise was to be the key to the monumental success and fame of Crosland Moor.